MikeBishop/quic-samsara/draft-yuan-quic-congestion-data.md

 understand, but MAY decline to return protected statistics to a peer if it cannot verify that it is willing to share the contained information.

+In the sub-section below, only the names are used; the numeric value that appears in the protocol is defined in {{net-stats-registry}}.

 ## Timestamp

-The Timestamp statistic (0xc8) indicates the time at which the sender generated this frame.
+The Timestamp statistic indicates the time at which the sender generated this frame.
 This can be used on future connections to determine whether the recalled statistics are recent enough to be useful.